gordonb3/bubba-overlay/README.md

 #### Sysvinit-2.88-r100 (masked)
 The high revision number is to keep out of the way of the main gentoo development and to keep this version on top as long as version 2.88 stays in use.
 The package contains a patched shutdown command that handles the hardware specific routine required for the Excito B3, meaning you can simply type 'halt' while in console, rather than running the prescribed flash writing tool 'write-magic' and then reboot as done by the Bubba web frontend.
 Also eliminates the regular TTY terminals which are useless on the B3 and sets the correct speed for the serial console.
 A sanity check is included by verifying that the system runs on a Kirkwood Feroceon SoC.

-#### Bubba Easyfind 2.6 (deprecated - replaced by Easyfind Client)
+#### Bubba Easyfind 2.6 (deprecated - replaced by Forked Easyfind Client)
 Originally this is part of the bubba-backend package, but I've decided to make this a separate package.
 Contains the various methods that allow you to use the myownb3.com dynamic DNS service.
 Only works with registered Excito brand B3's.
 By default all methods are installed, but you may control this by disabling the USE flags for non required methods (dhcp hook script | service to verify public address if behind a remote router).

 Update: as of 27-07-2015 Rodeus, who now owns Excito, has taken control over the old Excito infrastructure that was temporarily and very gracefully hosted on the mybubba.org domain.
 New B3's should now also be able to use this service.

-#### Easyfind Client 0.3
+#### Forked Easyfind Client 0.3
-This is a new easyfind client written in C by Charles Leclerc (MouettE).
+This is a fork of a new easyfind client written in C by Charles Leclerc (MouettE).
 Its functionality has been extended to allow seemless integration with the existing Bubba UI and the Gentoo package makes it a plug-in replacement for the original Perl and Python based Bubba Easyfind scripts.

 #### Logitech Media Server 7.8.0
 Although being meant a binary distribution, they stopped shipping the platform dependant libraries for ARMv5 a long time ago.
 This is therefore a source build and it's perl dependencies may pull in up to ~100 additional packages.